meyvain/meyvain.com/content/what_i_do/Plan.md

 icon: far fa-clipboard
 date: 17.10.2019

-I believe in research's holistic approach; unfolding context as well as human behaviour, struggles and motivations, adoption as well as satisfaction.
+I believe in a holistic approach to research.
+Aiming to examine context along with human behaviour,  motivations including the struggles, and adoption as well as satisfaction.